How to Become a Ship Fitter? | A to Z Career Guideline

 The ability to carry up to 50 pounds:

 Shipfitting is all about hauling and assembling the ship's huge panels.
-Of course, it is necessary to know welding or riveting, but so is having the capacity to raise the panels.
+Of course, it is necessary to know welding, but so is having the capacity to raise the panels.

 You must be able to transport up to 50 pounds of material and comprehend the safety standards for this kind of work.